sguzik/Year-in-Review/README.md

 |----------|--------|--------------|--------|--------|
 |YYYY-MM-DD|Hed     |http://www... |required|optional|

 `Keyword1` is required, `Keyword2` is optional.
+The spreadsheet includes some validation to create consistency among keywords.
+If you're having trouble adding a keyword, first check the "Category List" tab for similar keywords.
+If nothing exists, add your keyword to the list; you should then be able to enter it in the main spreadsheet.

+## Using the JSON creator script
 When you're ready to get started formatting the end of year directory, download this entire folder to your computer -- for simplicity, this writeup assumes the folder is saved to your desktop.

 Start by getting the editorial CSV from Google.
-Be sure to download the sheet labled `Download Version` -- that cleans up any notes or formatting from the sheet where data is entered.
+Be sure to download the sheet labeled `Download Version` -- that cleans up any notes or formatting from the sheet where data is entered.
 Save the CSV to the `data` directory, with the filename `editorials.csv` (there will be a file with that name; just save over it).